RowinRuizendaal/Bloom/README.md

 - You can register an account via a Progressive Disclosure register process
 - You can login onto your account
 - You can assume a lot of information about cancer at the Themes page
 - You can see other buddies
 - You can filter the buddies
 - You can see a buddy's profile page
 - You can match a buddy by beginning a chat with him/her
 - You can accept or deny a chat request
 - You can chat real-time with a buddy
 - You can view your own profile
-- You can download the page as application for any device
+- You can download the website as application for any device

 ### Tech-features
 #### Passsword hashing